-Tai was born into a family of professional actors, the only child of Kate Woodville ("Star Trek") and Edward Albert ("Butterflies Are Free").
+Tai was born into a family of Hollywood actors, the only child of Kate Woodville ("Star Trek") and Edward Albert ("Butterflies Are Free").
 Her grandparents were Eddie Albert ("Roman Holiday," "Green Acres") and Margo ("Leopard Man," "Lost Horizon").
 She grew up in a bohemian, creative environment, with an appreciation for nature, animals, spirituality, mystical philosophy, environmentalism, activism and the arts.

 Woodville studied literature and writing at UCSB's College of Creative Studies, from which she graduated with a Bachelor of Arts in Literature, with a Creative Writing emphasis, in 2002.

 In 2003, Tai formed the indie rock band, Sugar in Wartime, with Johann Wagner and Ronnie Hanks.
 The band enjoyed an active local following, playing regularly for several years at classic Los Angeles fixtures like The Derby, The Mint, The Joint, and The Whisky A Go Go.

 Sugar in Wartime released the album "Out of the Woods" in 2007.
 In 2008, the group disbanded when Woodville and Wagner moved to Portland, Oregon, where they married.